1.0 Purpose and Scope

 3.1.1.4 COVID-19 (coronavirus)

-UQ strongly encourages all UQ HCW workers and HCW students to receive the number and timing of COVID-19 vaccine doses recommended by the Australian government for their age group and health status.
-Evdience of vaccinations may be requested by UQ based on mandates imposed by the palcement provider, the placement/coursework location; or a risk assessment.
-Refer to section 4.3 of this guideline.
+UQ strongly encourages all UQ healthcare workers/students to receive the number and timing of COVID-19 vaccine doses recommended by the Australian government for their age group and health status.
+Evidence of vaccinations may be requested by UQ based on mandates imposed by the placement provider or the placement/coursework location.
+Refer to section 4.3.

 3.1.2 Exposure to blood or body substances